Admission rules for schools and academies

 All schools must adhere to the School Admissions Code when consulting and determining their admission arrangements.
 If your child was previously looked after, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order) then they will qualify under this rule and this must be the highest priority in admission arrangements for all schools.

-Applications from children in public care (Looked After Children) must confirm which Local Authority is responsible for the child and be accompanied by a letter from the child’s social worker confirming their legal status and that he/she will still be looked after when the child is admitted to the school.
+Applications from children in public care (Children Looked After) must confirm which Local Authority is responsible for the child and be accompanied by a letter from the child’s social worker confirming their legal status and that he/she will still be looked after when the child is admitted to the school.
 Reasons for preferences can be included in the supporting letter.

 Applications from children who were looked after, but ceased to be so because they were immediately adopted (or became subject to a residence order or a special guardianship order) must be accompanied by a letter and/or documentary evidence from the child’s social worker, advisory teacher or other relevant professional.